cemrifki/LLM-fine-tuning/README.md

 source ~/.bashrc
 ```

+If local GPU resources are limited, the fine-tuning pipeline can also be run seamlessly on Google Colab, providing free GPU access for experimentation.

 ## Usage

 Run the main module to execute the full pipeline: preprocessing, training, evaluation, and result summarization: